Bring your own chairs

 - Space for up to 50 people

-- Free parking, just minutes from the M20 and mainline train stations
+- Ample parking, just minutes from the M20 and mainline train stations

-- All rooms benefit from natural light and high ceilings
+- Meeting rooms with natural light and high ceilings

-- All of our modern rooms benefit from regulated heating, air conditioning and windows
+- Modern rooms with regulated heating, air conditioning and windows

-- There are plenty of power sockets and full WIFI connectivity
+- Plenty of power sockets and full WIFI connectivity

 What are you waiting for?
 Book a room with a view, and so much more, for your next meeting.
 Simply call Jules Gomez on 01303 249292 or email Manager@battleofbritainmemorial.org